 When it comes to fighting climate change, WHAT we need to do is easy: reduce the emission of greenhouse gases.
 HOW is the hard part.
-Greenhouse gases arise from thousands of activities, large and small.
+Greenhouse gases arise from thousands of activities, large

 For some activities, reductions are straightforward: electric cars will make a big difference, for example.
 For other activities, reductions are difficult, or prohibitively expensive, or impossible: we are going to continue to travel, and airliners burn lots of jet fuel with no workable alternative.

 The sensible approach is to find activities where we can focus our efforts and get the most bang-for-the-buck.
 The activities we focus on the need to be large producers of greenhouse gases, where reductions are meaningful in the overall effort—adding pool covers in California don’t count.
 And reductions need to be practical; both economics and technology have to work.

 Nothing fills that bill better than the American electrical grid.
 Even with the solid advances that have been made, it is still an enormous producer of greenhouse gases—more than a quarter of all US emissions.